 Theobroma cacao may have given the Aztecs their strength to raise an empire.
 But theobromine without the cacao can’t.
 It doesn’t produce aphrodisiac effects without the other elements of cacao.
 The polyphenols of cacao act as antioxidants which protect the body’s health.
 They protect against free radicals.
 In fact, their antioxidant effects are actually similar to the health benefits of much-touted Oolong and green teas.

 Processing cacao to make chocolate requires the addition of ingredients like sugar.
 Unfortunately, diluting the cacao with things like sugar and dairy dilute its potency.
 That being said, darker chocolate contains higher amount of theobromine and polyphenols than milk chocolate.
-Just one more of the benefits of dark chocolate!
-So when choosing chocolate, the rule is the darker the better.
+And, of course, cocoa benefits might be the best of all.
+So when choosing chocolate, the rule is the darker the better and cocoa powder or even cacao nibs trump the benefits of chocolate every time.

 If, at this point, your mouth is watering for chocolate, we have just the thing!
 Best of all, this recipe, because it uses both dark chocolate and cocoa powder, takes full advantage of the benefits of dark chocolate.
 Try making these Hand-Rolled Dark Chocolate Truffles for a truly indulgent dark chocolate fix.
 It’s a four-ingredient recipe and it’s packed with all the nutrients your body is craving.